yakusaku/mkenv/README.md

 # The aim of this repo is to share setup infomation.

--Linux (CentOS 7.x/ Ubuntu ?)
+- Linux (CentOS 7.x/ Ubuntu ?)

--windows 10
+- windows 10

--MacOS ?
+- MacOS ?